-For the third weekend in a row, a Stand with Ukraine street rally will take place in Victoria on Sunday afternoon.
+A Stand with Ukraine street rally will take place in Victoria on Sunday afternoon, marking the second weekend in a row the community has gathered in solidarity.

 People are welcome to join and participants are encouraged to bring flags and signs.